Berlinale film breaks silence over church child abuse

-BERLIN, Feb 8 (Reuters) - French director Francois Ozon described the struggles he experienced breaking the silence surrounding paedophile abuse scandals in the Catholic Church when making “By the Grace of God”, about three victims who faced down the hierarchy.
+BERLIN (Reuters) - French director Francois Ozon described the struggles he experienced breaking the silence surrounding pedophile abuse scandals in the Catholic Church when making “By the Grace of God”, about three victims who faced down the hierarchy.

 The film explores the impact of the protagonists’ decision to act on long-dormant memories of abuse on scouting excursions and summer camps, bringing upheaval into their relationships with parents, children and friends.